devxoul/CocoaSeeds/README.md

 FAQ
 ---

 * Are you using this in your real-world project?
-(Does Apple allows the apps to be submitted on AppStore using CocoaSeeds?)
+(Does Apple allow apps to use CocoaSeeds?)
     * Of course I am.
-I'm developing the social media service that 1.6 million users are using.
+I'm developing a social media service that have 1.6 million users.
 It's on AppStore without any complaints from Apple.

 * Can I ignore **Seeds** folder in VCS *(version control system)*?
-    * Yes, you can make **Seeds** folder to be ignored.
+    * Yes, you can ignore the **Seeds** folder (by adding it to `.gitignore` for Git).

 License